JCSDA-internal/eva-docs/doc/getting_started/index.md

 # Getting Started

-This section outlines basic principles behing eva and how to get started using the system.
+This section provides a basic introduction to eva with some tips for getting going with the system.

 ```{toctree}
 :titlesonly: